tariq7299/final-project-cs50/frontend/public/to-do.md

 - Create a component for "view-by" div
 - Also create a compoenent for nav bar
 - Make nav-bar and and 'view-by' and 'TimeFrame' and 'ChooseTimeFrame' as sticky (Use import VueStickyElement from "vue-sticky-element";) and use (Vuex, as you will relly not able to achive a sticky elements in view without global state of Veux)
+- Make "Debit" and 'Credit' clickbale and each direct me to custom view by debt or custom view by credit

 ## CurrentViewSummary
 - Enable the users to store a second currency in balance and debt and credit